 Another source of revenue for the PMI-ACP is renewal.
 Renewal is required every three years.
 So roughly 1/3 of the existing certificate holders will need to renew each year at the cost of $60.
 This works out to about $840K (42,000 holders X 1/3 renewing X 60).

 The revenue generated by the Disciplined Agile certifications is lower than that of the PMI-ACP.
-PMI requires that those seeking Disciplined Agile Certification take their training from an Authorized Training Partner (Disclaimer: Vitality Chicago Inc. is a PMI Authorized Training Partner).
+PMI requires that those seeking Disciplined Agile Certification take their training from an Authorized Training Partner.
 The PMI revenue is related to the PMI-required student courseware, which is $180 per person.
 That means the DA Training over the last 18 months has provided $625K.

 As with the PMI-ACP, the actual revenue is probably higher as some will take the training and not get certified, and some will need to take the exam twice.